Identification, Images, & Information

 See Also

-Confused Meganola (M. minuscula) has a whiter forewing that lacks the dark gray blotches, and has a whiter hindwing (compare images of both species at CBIF)
+Confused Meganola (M. minuscula) tends to have a whiter forewing that lacks the dark gray blotches, and has a whiter hindwing

-Other members of Nolinae lack the double postmedial line that forms a U-shaped loop
+Other members of Nolinae tend to lack the double postmedial line that forms a U-shaped loop